ARCCA/intro-to-machine-learning-applications/_episodes/02-testing-our-environment.md

 <img src="{{ page.root }}/fig/life-satisfaction-vs-gdp-regression-line.png" alt="GDP vs Life Satisfaction - Regression Line" width="50%" height="50%" />

 ## Validating and making predictions
-After we have trained our model we should perform some validation checks using the labeled data we saved for this purpose:
+After we have trained our model we should perform some validation checks using the labelled data we saved for this purpose:
 ~~~
 print("Country               GDP  BLI(pred) BLI")
 for country, row in country_stats_validate.iterrows():